XuRui314/XuRui314.github.io/_news/announcement_2.md

 related_posts: false
 ---

-One paper about GUI Agent Benchmark is accepted by ICLR 2025 as Spotlight! :sparkles:
+One papers about GUI Agent is accepted by ICCV 2025 as Highlight! :sparkles: